-Tesco's share of the UK grocery market has fallen to its lowest level in nearly seven years, landing another blow on its chief executive, Philip Clarke, during his first year at the helm.
+Tesco's share of the UK grocery market has fallen to its lowest level in nearly seven years – another blow for its chief executive, Philip Clarke, during his first year at the helm.

-The retail giant issued its first profit warning in 20 years last month, and saw its market share fall by 0.6 per cent to 29.9 per cent over the 12 weeks to 22 January, according to the closely watched Kantar Worldpanel data.
+The retail giant issued its first profit warning in 20 years last month, and its market share fell by 0.6 per cent to 29.9 per cent over the 12 weeks to 22 January, according to the closely watched Kantar Worldpanel data.

 This was the first time since May 2005 that Tesco's market share had fallen below 30 per cent, when it was at 29.7 per cent.

-Ed Garner, a director at Kantar Worldpanel, said there is "considerable pressure on Tesco", adding that its growth of 2.1 per cent over the 12 weeks was only half the market average of4.2 per cent.
+Ed Garner, a director at Kantar Worldpanel, said there was "considerable pressure on Tesco", adding that its growth of 2.1 per cent over the 12 weeks was only half the market average of 4.2 per cent.

 Asda grew its sales by 8.2 per cent over the 12 weeks to give it a market share of 17.5 per cent.

 Sainsbury's has also gained ground on Tesco – which overtook it in 1995 to become the UK's biggest supermarket – and posted sales growth of 5 per cent.
 This helped Sainsbury's to grow its market share by 0.1 per cent to 16.7 per cent, maintaining its highest figure since March 2003.

 But Morrisons' market share slipped by 0.1 per cent to 12.3 per cent.